nus-cs2103-AY2122S1/tp/README.md

 ![Ui](docs/images/Ui.png)

-**AddressBook is a desktop application for managing your contact details.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**NUSpam is a desktop app for managing contacts** targeted at marketers who require fast manipulation and precise handling of contact data.
+It enables marketers to more easily manage and make use of email and phone leads, and minimise tedious and repetitive tasks such as data entry, email blasts, and mail merge.

-- If you are interested in using AddressBook, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
+- If you are interested in using NUSpam, head over to the [_Quick Start_ section of the **User Guide**](https://ay2122s1-cs2103t-w13-2.github.io/tp/UserGuide.html#quick-start).
-- If you are interested about developing AddressBook, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.
+- If you are interested about developing NUSpam, the [**Developer Guide**](https://ay2122s1-cs2103t-w13-2.github.io/tp/DeveloperGuide.html) is a good place to start.

 ## Acknowledgements